Alcohol and Divorce – Is Drinking Ruining the Marriage?

 Relationship problems can be a sign that alcohol consumption is out of control.

 In an old song recorded in the 50s, Frank Sinatra sings, “Love and marriage, love and marriage.
 Go together like a horse and carriage.
 This I tell you, brother, you can’t have one without the other.”
 True indeed.
 But a less lyrical hypothesis is also true; alcohol and divorce go together like a horse and carriage.
-Read on to learn the facts behind divorcing an alcoholic.
+Read on to learn the facts behind divorcing an alcoholic according to mental health professionals at our behavioral health campus.

 The Statistics Behind Divorcing an Alcoholic